OhItsLena/coding_study_test/README.md

    ```
    DEVELOPMENT_MODE=true
    DEV_PARTICIPANT_ID=dev-participant-001
+   DEV_STAGE=1
    ```

 2. **In development mode, the application will:**
    - Use a mocked participant ID instead of querying Azure metadata
+   - Use a mocked study stage instead of querying Azure VM tags
    - Clone repositories to the current project directory instead of `~/workspace/`
    - Display clear indicators that development mode is active